olawolejethro/restaurant-chatBot/README.md

-User have to checkout order with 99 before the order can be placed and save in the database Each user have a unique sesion ID and this ID is used to save all user message inside the database After every reload the still get his/her chat history for future refrences
+User have to checkout order with 99 before the order can be placed and save in the database Each user have a unique sesion ID and this ID is used to save all user message inside the database After every reload the still get his/her chat history for future refrences when user in put wrong input the bot responde with an in valid message and resend the options

 ### 1. Main Dependencies